mcps5601/C-course-materials/assignments/assignment5.md

 # Merging Binary Files and Sorting

 ## Task Description:
-Given two binary files, `file1.bin` and `file2.bin`, write a program that merges the two files and sorts the contents in ascending order.
+Given two binary files, `file1.bin` and `file2.bin`, write a program that merges the two files and sorts the contents in an ascending order.
 You can check the content of `file1.bin` and `file2.bin` via:
 ```c
 #include <stdio.h>
 #include <stdlib.h>